 CCV has been accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.) since 1975.
 Over the years, CCV has received national recognition for its innovative programs and its unique way of bringing college learning to residents in all parts of the state.

-Today, CCV serves over 10,000 students each year, making its enrollment the second-largest of any college in the state.
+Today, CCV serves nearly 10,000 students each year, making its enrollment the second-largest of any college in the state.

 1970 – Governor Deane Davis creates the Vermont Regional Community College Commission (VRCCC).
 Peter Smith is hired as the first president, and VRCCC opens its doors in Montpellier with 10 courses and 50 students.